-Compared to the rest of the Washington D.C. market, the Boswell's Corner submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Washington D.C. market, the Boswell's Corner region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 1 listings have been listed, which means leases might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 8 listings have been listed, which means listings might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 13% of the available leases in the Boswell's Corner are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,000 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market were built in 2007 and are Class B.
+Even though the median size is 8,910 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market were built in 2007 and are Class A.